janelai/janelai/README.md

 🌱 Exploring interests in AI/ML, web development, and data analytics.

-**🚀 Projects & Contributions**

-Developed content moderation solutions for an online news platform to identify harmful content.
-Worked on a take-home assignment for Cadent Media as part of a final-round interview for the Associate Frontend Engineer role.

 **🛠️ Skills**

 - Languages & Frameworks: Python, C++, JavaScript (React, Angular, TypeScript, Node), HTML, CSS, SQL, R